cha0ticcoder/easyCommit/README.md

 A batch file for an easy commit to GitHub!

-## How to get the Batch file only
+## How to get the Batch file

-In the folder you want the file just do:
+In the folder you want the file just do

 With Curl: